Hevea brasiliensis (Para Rubber Tree, Sharinga Tree, Seringueira, or Rubber Tree or Rubber Plant)

 TypeTree (deciduous)

-OriginHevea brasiliensis is native to South America, where it is found in the regions of Brazil and Bolivia.
+OriginHevea brasiliensis is native to South America, where it is found in Brazil and Bolivia.

 Details